 Treating Side Effects

-- Speak with your nurse about getting a wig before you lose your hair.
-Also, call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good ...
-Feel Better” program close to where you live.
-It is a free program for women undergoing chemotherapy to learn about wigs, turbans, and scarves, as well as makeup techniques and skin and nail care.
+- If you are interested in getting a wig, talk to your nurse.
+You can also call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
+It is a free program where women getting chemotherapy can learn about wigs, turbans and scarves as well as makeup techniques and skin and nail care.

-- Wear dark sunglasses and use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
+- Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.